DomanskiFilip/AI-Drone-Detection/README.md

 ## Overview

 This project processes and prepares aerial imagery data for classification tasks.
-It downloads datasets from Kaggle, processes images, and prepares them for machine learning model training to distinguish between birds, drones, and airplanes.
+It downloads datasets from Kaggle, processes images, and uses them for machine learning model training to distinguish between birds, drones, and airplanes.

 ## Features